ChaofanTao/ChaofanTao.github.io/_pages/publications.md

 <a href="https://github.com/ChaofanTao/Autoregressive-Models-in-Vision-Survey">[Code]</a>,

 <i><b>TL,DR</b>:
 We provide a comprehensive and timely literature review of visual autoregressive models.
 We divide the fundamental frameworks based on the representation strategy of the visual sequence.
-Then we explore the applications in computer vision, including image generation, video generation, 3D generation,  multi-modal generation, and the emerging domains such as embodied AI and 3D medical AI.
-We also highlight challenges, and offer future research directions.</i>
+Then we explore the applications in computer vision, including image generation, video generation, 3D generation,  multi-modal generation, and the emerging domains such as embodied AI and 3D medical AI. </i>
 </p>
 </div>